nawnaw7/study-log/README.md

 ### **Thursday**:
 * Almost done with [Learn Git Branching](https://learngitbranching.js.org/) --> This really made me understand git much better and use it more effectively.
-* Got an intro to Jigsaw (thanks to Alex) -> 'worked' with him on a jigsaw task.
+* Got an intro to Jigsaw (thanks to Alex) -> 'worked' with him on a jigsaw task; we prepared for the release of the german moto seo pages.

 ### **Friday**:
 *